nsimon/ethereum-demo-scripts/README.md

   * Implemented in go.
   * Mines blocks.
   * Generates ether.
-  * Deploys, enables interaction with smart contracts.
+  * Deploys and enables interaction with smart contracts.
-  * Create accounts.
+  * Creates accounts.
   * Transfer funds between accounts.
   * Inspect block history.
   * Can connect to a private or public network.